oils-for-unix/blog-code/regular-languages/README.md

 - `osh` doesn't backtrack anywhere!
 That's just because it uses libc.
 - None of the GNU tools tested backtrack.
-- `bash` backtracks on glob and fnmatch, but not regex.
-That is, its internal implementations backtrack, but the ones delegated to libc don't.
+- `bash` and `mksh` backtrack on glob and fnmatch, but not regex.
+  It looks like the project-specific pattern matching algorithms backtrack, but the ones delegated to libc don't.

 ## TODO